T h e C e n t r a l C o n c e p t s

 Some religions have become narrow-minded, legalistic and dogmatic.

-Some practitioners have acted in ways that clearly go against their
+Some practitioners have also acted in ways that clearly go against their

 Modern Christian Spirituality presents us with an opportunity to return